Albert Kelly (Mayor, Bridgeton)

-On Thursday, November 20, 2014, New Jersey’s mayors elected Albert Kelly, Mayor of Bridgeton, to the position of Second Vice President of the New Jersey State League of Municipalities.
+On Thursday, November 20, 2014, New Jersey’s mayors elected Albert Kelly, Mayor of Bridgeton, to the position of First Vice President of the New Jersey State League of Municipalities.

-As Second Vice President of the New Jersey League of Municipalities, Mayor Kelly will help lead the Association of New Jersey’s 565 municipal governments.
+As First Vice President of the New Jersey League of Municipalities, Mayor Kelly will help lead the Association of New Jersey’s 565 municipal governments.
 He will represent the interests and needs of New Jersey’s local elected officials to county, state and federal officials.